MIMOZA

 Strengthening of the Early Warning System (EWS)

-The main tasks are to assist Instituto Nacional de Meteorologia (INAM) in developing decision support tools, like meteorological visualization, monitoring and production tools for strengthening the EWS and Disaster Risk Reduction (DRR).
-Implementation of available open source software Diana and Tseries will be a part of this activity.
 Another task related to weather forecasts and warnings is to facilitate the process for INAM to establish and operate a service delivery platform and advise on how to communicate and issue forecasts and warnings to the public.
 There is also a need to establish a system for forecast verification.
 This project will provide training in techniques using available observational data so that the forecasters are able to identify and assess NWP performance The project aims to build a strong forecasting expert team at INAM.
 These meteorologists can act as coaches or mentors for their colleagues, and especially for new employees, in order to help INAM become self-sufficient in terms of forecasting skills.
 The main goal is to make INAM visible for the public and other stakeholders in Mozambique.

 Strengthening of the INAM Climate Services